-Can you travel to Iceland on a budget?
-That, ironically, is the million-dollar question.
-Iceland has a reputation for being expensive, but before you wring your hands in despair and give up hope of a visit, there are ways to cut costs.
+Visiting Iceland on a budget can seem challenging at first, as Iceland has a reputation for being expensive.
+However, if you can be flexible and accept it won't be the most luxurious trip of your life, there are many ways to cut costs.
 If you’re longing to explore Iceland on a budget, here are twenty tips and tricks to save money as you make your dream trip a reality.

 Visiting Iceland on a budget: save on Flights, Food & Accommodation